2017

 Aubin was one of ten projects chosen to be a part of the Billion Journeys Project to make public transport more accessible and inclusive.

-Autism is a lifelong condition that affects how people experience the world.
-Many autistic individuals avoid public transport due to anxiety from unexpected changes, sensory overload, or difficulty processing information—especially in busy environments.
-This can have a negative impact on social and economic activities and leave many people feeling isolated.
+Many autistic individuals avoid public transport due to anxiety from unexpected changes, sensory overload, or difficulty processing information — especially in busy environments.

 Aubin aims to support, not solve, these challenges by providing journey information and communication tools to help users feel more confident and make informed travel decisions.